riffomonas/RR_R25_2014/research_plan.md

 research.

----

 ***Justification & Feasibility***
 *_Review of Relevant Literature_*

----
+* Reproducible research
+  * Basis for concern over reproducible research broadly
+  * Basis for concern within the microbiome research world
+  * Examples of microbiome research papers that co-publish computational notebooks

-### Problems with paper/pen notebooks
+* Problems with paper/pen notebooks
   * Note useful to the researcher
   * Not collaborative - live most of their lives in a file cabinet or a shelf
     - this would be very collaborative
     - permanence
   * Difficult to index through
     - tags
     - search engine accessible
   * Inefficient, difficult to incorporate multi-media
     - makes writing more efficient
     - multi-media very easy to incorporate
   * Incomplete - large datasets impossible to tape into document
   * Difficult to share with potential employers

----

-### Problems with digital notebooks
+* Problems with digital notebooks
   * Learning curve - but people need to get over that in computational disciplines
-* Privacy concerns
+  * Security/privacy concerns
   * Legal aspects
   * Doodling - apps for that?
   * Many ELN have proprietary formats